 Although there are no studies that directly compare different strains in horses, whether or not this species improves the hindgut environment might depend on the strain.

 For example, up to 30 grams per day of strain CNCM I-1077 had no effect on nutrient digestibility in mature, healthy horses.
-In contrast, 10 grams per day of strain 1026 (Yea-Sacc 1026™) improved fiber digestibility, VFA production and induced favorable shifts in the microbial environment.
+In contrast, 10 grams per day of strain 1026 (Yea-Sacc 1026™) improved fibre digestibility, VFA production and induced favourable shifts in the microbial environment.

 How to Feed Yeast and Safety

 Dried yeast cultures can be added on their own in doses ranging from 5 to 20 grams per horse per day as seen in the studies reported on here.
 Typical doses included in animal feeds provide between 108 (100 million) to 1010 (10 billion) colony forming units (cfu) per gram.